DeVic-oliver/DeVic-oliver/README.md

 ### Hi there 👋, welcome to my profile!
 Check some of info about me right below!

-<p>I am a brazilian developer from Aracaju city the Sergipe's capital and I like the game development enviroment so I'm developing my own micro-games using Unity engine and C#</p>
+<p>I am a brazilian developer from Aracaju city the Sergipe capital and I like the game development environment so I'm developing my own micro-games using Unity engine and C#</p>
 <p>I'm always searching for good content to improve my skills and my software quality.</p>